-Typically it takes 1 to 3 months to get a decision once the appeal you submit your appeal.
+Typically it takes 90 days to get a decision once the appeal you submit your appeal.
 The savings is seen on the 2nd installment tax bill, as this is the only bill that shows your assessed value.
 When you appeal, you are challenging your Assessed Value.

 8. If the property taxes are included in my mortgage what will happen if I appeal?